holt/syringe/README.md

 syr.add({
     'warnings': {
         'access': {
-            'success'   : 'Employee {0} is A-OK!',
+            'success'   : '{0} is A-OK!',
-            'fail'      : 'Employee {0} does not have the proper authorization!'
+            'fail'      : '{0} does not have the proper authorization!'
         }
     }
 });